 Title Tags and Meta Descriptions – Once you have your overall theme developed, you’ll want to incorporate these keywords into your title tags.
 Title tags do have some bearing on rankings, so it’s especially important to use good, relevant keywords.
 Make unique tags for every page on your website, and make sure they pertain to the page, while still relating to the overall theme.
 While meta descriptions do not have an effect on rankings, it’s really important to also create relevant, catchy descriptions with a call to action, since that is what searchers will see in the search results.

 Content – Write original content for each page that describes what the page is about and incorporates keywords from your theme.
-Use keywords naturally and sparingly!
+Use keywords naturally and sparingly for on-page SEO success!
 Overuse of keywords is considered keyword stuffing and can actually result in penalties for your website.
 Great content doesn’t directly impact your rankings, but it does affect your traffic, bounce rate and overall user satisfaction; so strive to write great content on all of your web pages that your readers will enjoy and find informative.

 Internal Linking – Search engine spiders crawl websites via links, so if you forget to link to a page on your website, guess what?
 It won’t be indexed.
 Create a ‘flat’ link structure on your website, meaning that you can navigate to almost any page within three clicks.
 This type of linking makes it easy for users to navigate your website, and search engines to crawl your pages.
 Most importantly, make sure your robots.txt is set to ‘follow’, or it won’t matter how great your link structure is, search engines will not be able to crawl your pages.